B-Mags/Studio-CAT-App-Documentation/Studio CAT Release Notes 1.0.1.md

 ## Welcome to Studio CAT!

 Studio CAT is a new application for audiobook publishers.
-The application functions as a digital card catalog, where publishers can store information about individual titles.
+The application functions as a digital card catalog, where publishers can store title metadata for internal use.

 ## Overview